 Here’s why it works.

 Mental health requires long-term community-owned models.
 We believe in local leadership to develop and ultimately drive these models forward.
-These leaders— whether they are advocates, community organizers, teachers, activists, or clergy—are crucial to our model.
-They possess the contextual expertise, trust, and social capital required for long-lasting and impactful work.
+Community leaders possess the contextual expertise, trust, and social capital required for long-lasting and impactful work.

-Together, we build a multi-pronged solution.
+Each community solution addresses key components of a functioning mental health system.
 Once the specific mental health need is identified, we apply Brio’s framework to the solution that is designed.
 With each partnership, we have three aims:

 locals to develop skills to address the issue at every level.